Kassel Airport: History

-First airfield
+Foundation

 Built on farmland, 908 ft ASL lying NNE of the Hoher Dörnberg, the airport was opened on 11 July 1970.
 It has been operated as a public–private partnership since 1991.

-New regional airport
+Redevelopment into a regional airport

 A completely new regional airport has been built next to the old airport to accommodate commercial chartered and scheduled carriers as well as the business and general aviation from the old airport.
 The new airport has officially opened on 4 April 2013 with the arrival of a Germania flight from Frankfurt Airport.

 The new airport faced several struggles when opened.
 The most important customer at first was the travel agency branch of REWE Group, with charter flights to the Mediterranean region.
 Originally, these were planned to be operated by XL Airways Germany.
 Following the bankruptcy of that airline, Enter Air was contracted instead, but also pulled out on 20 March 2013.
 The flights to Tenerife operated by Germania were scheduled to end in October 2013 but already terminated on 22 August 2013 due to low demand.
 Additionally, the flights to Antalya offered by Tailwind Airlines were reduced in frequency and served less than once a week.

 Germania as the airports main user announced that their service to Palma de Mallorca would resume in the 2014 summer season.
 They also took over the flights to Antalya which had been offered by Tailwind Airlines during the 2013 summer season.
 While no airline or tour operator offered flights out of Kassel Airport during the 2013/14 winter season, Germania operated two flights per week to Palma de Mallorca and also two flights per week to Antalya in the following 2014 summer season.
 In the winter season 2014/2015 Germania operated flights to Antalya and Fuerteventura once a week.
 The airline also announced flights to Palma de Mallorca, Antalya, Heraklion and Hurghada for summer season 2015 and therefore increasing their presence at Kassel Airport.

-On 15 March 2014 the airports' chief executive was fired with immediate effect.
+On 15 March 2014, the airports' chief executive was fired with immediate effect.
 In January 2015, the airport was renamed Kassel Airport.